Kevinminh/tracker/README.md

-This project is created using these technologies:
+This project is powered by these technologies:

 - NextJS 14
-- Tailwind Css
+- Tailwind CSS
 - PlanetScale (MySQL)
 - Prisma ORM
 - NextAuth
 - Resend
+- Leaflet

 ## Getting Started